npm install -g tasuki

 Claude Code — your-project

-$ tasuki onboard . ✓ FastAPI + PostgreSQL + React detected ✓ 9 agents configured · 3 hooks installed Ready.
+$ tasuki onboard . ✓ FastAPI + PostgreSQL + React detected ✓ 9 agents configured · 9 hooks installed · Agent Teams enabled Ready.
 Talk to Claude Code normally.
-You: Add user authentication with JWT [Planner] → PRD designed · "Continue?" ✓ [QA] → 14 failing tests written (TDD) [DB Arch] → Migration: users, sessions, tokens [Backend] → JWT auth — 14/14 pass ✓ [Frontend] → Login/signup UI · all states [Security] → OWASP audit — PASS ✓ [Reviewer] → Code review — APPROVE ✓ ✓ Feature complete · $1.24 in API credits
+You: tasuki Add user authentication with JWT [Planner] → PRD designed · "Continue?" ✓ [QA] → 14 failing tests written (TDD) [DB Arch] → Migration: users, sessions, tokens [Backend] → JWT auth — 14/14 pass ✓ [Frontend] → Login/signup UI · all states [Security] → OWASP audit — PASS ✓ [Reviewer] → Code review — APPROVE ✓ ✓ Feature complete · $1.24 in API credits

 Planner